 “Boxer’s Fracture is a colloquial term for a fracture of one of the metacarpal bones of the hand.
 Classically, the fracture occurs transversely across the metacarpal neck, after the patient strikes an object with a closed fist.
 Alternate terms include scrapper’s fracture or bar room fracture. ”

-When I teach striking for self defense and defensive tactics I advise against striking the head with a closed fist, for various reasons related to safety and tactical performance – and in defensive tactics, sometimes the simple optics of the act.
-I’ve seen too many folks in the aftermath of fights dealing with hand injuries, including officers who punched resisting suspects in the head, to not take the potential for a hand injury lightly.
+When I teach striking for self defense and defensive tactics I advise against striking with a closed fist, particularly the head, for various reasons related to safety and tactical performance – and in defensive tactics, sometimes the simple optics of the act.
+I’ve seen and heard of too many folks dealing with hand injuries, including several officers who punched resisting suspects in the head and lost time at work or later had to have surgery, to take the potential for a hand injury lightly.

-Outside of that personal experience, a cursory review of available popular information shows that a particular class of fracture of the hand is literally referred to as a “Boxer’s Fracture.”
+Outside of that personal experience, a cursory review of available popular information shows a particular class of fracture literally referred to as a “Boxer’s Fracture.”

-And Googling “MMA fighters and broken hands” or “boxers and broken hands,” one notices that even the best trained, most highly skilled professional fighters also occasionally have problems with them – sometimes even when wearing gloves
+Then Googling “boxers and broken hands” or “MMA fighter’s broken hands,” one notices that even the best trained, most highly skilled professionals also occasionally have problems breaking their hands in fights – sometimes even when wearing gloves

 Things that make you go hmmm….

-But thinking on those old-timey bare knuckle boxers, they didn’t bust their hands up like this, did they?
-And their fights could go on for forty or even seventy or more rounds!
+But thinking back on those old-timey bare knuckle boxers, they didn’t bust their hands up like that, did they?
+And those fights could go on for forty or seventy rounds or even longer!
 How could they fight that long, with bare knuckles, and not hurt their hands?

-Bare knuckle boxing is still being conducted, and has even been offered as a potential alternative to gloved boxing due to the inherent danger of hitting people hard and repeatedly in the head when wearing padded hand protection.
+Bare knuckle boxing is still being conducted, and has even been offered as a potential alternative to gloved boxing due to the inherent and more lethal danger of hitting people hard and repeatedly in the head when wearing padded hand protection.

-And now let’s say during this continuing confrontation, I have a weapons’ malfunction.
-While I may still be able to fire a pistol with a broken hand, do I really want to be trying to clear, say, a double feed induced from a poor grip, with one?
+And let’s say during this continuing confrontation, I have a weapons’ malfunction.
+While I may still be able to fire a pistol with a broken hand, do I really want to be trying to clear, say, a double feed with one?

 Even a reload could be problematic…

-Going further, should I incur other injuries from the now lethal threat, how will my ability to treat them be impacted by having a broken hand?
-Self-application of tourniquets and getting them tight enough is tough enough without the additional difficulty induced by a hand injury.
+Further, should I incur other injuries from the now lethal threat, how will my ability to treat them be impacted by having a broken hand?
+Self-application of tourniquets, tight enough, is tough enough, without additional difficulty presented by a hand injury.

-And what if I had to administer aid to another?
+And if I had to administer aid to another?
 A friend, or loved one?

 Not to mention the issue of blood borne pathogens.
 One of the marked disconnects in the defensive communities’ understanding of real life confrontations is the need to be concerned for bleeding on the part of an assailant and ourselves.
-Punching people in the head and face seem to cause more bleeding from both the target and the abraded or split knuckles of the striker.
+Punching people in the face just seems to cause more bleeding from both the target and the abraded knuckles of the striker.
 While at times some bleeding may be unavoidable, given the choice to use tactics less likely to result in the rapid introduction of nasty contaminants into an already chaotic and uncontrolled encounter, it would seem the better option.